Chase Bank Judgment?

 Affordable Flat Fees.
 No Hourly Attorney Rates.

-We pride ourselves in offering affordable, flat fee rates that help Texas consumers negotiate AAA judgments.
+We pride ourselves in offering affordable, flat fee rates that help Texas consumers negotiate Chase Bank judgments.
 Consumers can put more of their money towards settlement rather than pay an attorney.

 - 3 month payment plan for our fees